 When the Department notifies a school of a failing program, the school must warn currently enrolled students as soon as administratively feasible, but no later than 30 days after the date the Department notifies the school that the program failed.
 The school must warn prospective students at the time the student first contacts the school requesting information about the program.
-If the prospective student until 3 days after the debt warnings are first provided to the student.
-If more than 30 days pass from the date the debt warnings are first provided to the student and the date the student seeks to enroll in the program, the school must warn and may not enroll the student until three days after the debt warnings are first provided to the student and the date the student seeks to enroll in the program, the school must provide the debt warnings again and may not enroll the student until three days after the debt warnings are most recently provided to the student. [§668.7(j)(3)]
+If the prospective student intends to use Title IV, HEA program aid to attend the program, the school may not enroll the student until 3 days after the debt warnings are first provided to the student.
+If more than 30 days pass from the date the debt warnings are first provide to the student and the date the student seeks to enroll in the program, the school must provide the debt warnings again and may not enroll the student until three days after the debt warnings are most recently provided to the student.